ARTICLE ON CLIMATE CHANGE IN TANZANIA

 COPING STRATEGIES/MEASURES

-However, once we explore the adaptation measures, one has to find out that some measures take a long time to adapt and others take a short time.
+However, once we explore the adaptation measures, it becomes clear that some measures require a long time to adapt, while others take a short time.
 In this context, those measures that take a short time are called coping mechanisms, as they may not demand adjustments to ecological, social, or economic systems in response to actual or expected climatic stimuli and their effects or impacts.
 Therefore, the coping strategies practised in Tanzania and those suggested are like:

 • Receiving remittances from children/ relatives living in urban